 This weekend I ran the Gauntlet, the pilgrimmage/race/torture device of a half marathon.
 A winding road led up into the white mist of a sunny morning.
 I passed 5 deep blue lakes, the winding River Loe connecting them, and went over the Wishing Bridge which I forgot to wish on.
 I slipped between 2 of the tallest mountains in the country, 1 Gap of Dunloe, and descended and ascended the 8 miles of the Black Valley.

 When I stood at the top of the Gap of Dunloe, I wanted to yell out to my sister or my mountain-loving friends and family about the clarity of a blue sky and green valley after emerging from the depths of the Black Valley.
-But my only option for conveying my thrill of the moment was the uber attractive water stop guy.
-So I shared my runner’s high with him in a stream of consciousness, ecstatic exclamation while gulping down warm water from a plastic cup.
-I don’t remember what I said and it probably made no sense.
-I haven’t seen him since, but there’s always the chance a random conversation in the middle of the mountains will lead to a few drinks or (even better) plans for a good hike.
+But my only option for conveying my thrill of the moment was the hot water stop guy.
+So I threw my runner’s high with him in a stream of consciousness, ecstatic exclamation while gulping down warm water from a plastic cup.